zeitgeistpm/documentation/docs/learn/court.md

 - Participant: A juror or delegator account inside the court pool.
 - Vote Weight: The derivative voting value of one draw weight; it represents one `MinJurorStake`.

-The court is inspired by [Kleros][], a project that has already experimented with an on-chain court system.

 [kleros]: https://kleros.io/
 [_schelling point_]: https://en.wikipedia.org/wiki/Focal_point_(game_theory)